 1. Lassen Volcanic National Park

 Five hours north of the San Francisco Bay, hell awaits you.
 Well, Bumpass Hell.
 Smoldering mud pots, belching sulfur vents, and hills that look like they’re bleeding.
-But for every smoking pit, there’s an ethereal ice blue lake, a tumbling waterfall, and alpine mountain peak.
+But for every smoking pit, there’s an ethereal ice blue lake, a tumbling waterfall, and an alpine mountain peak.
+This is probably the reason that, in recent years, Lassen has finally started seeing an uptick in visitors — with an all-time high of over 542,000 in 2020 — though the number still falls far short of the attention this stunning landscape merits.

 Bumpass Hell and Lassen Peak